Luc641/Amicus/artefacts/User-stories.md

 As an user or expertise I want to be able to exchange information with other users, so that I can be helped in a better way.

 As an user I want to be able to review the helped received, so that other users have an insight of the expert.

+## Lookup submitted help request

+As a user I want to be able to see the help requests I have previously submitted so that I can view my conversation with an expert.

+## Lookup helped with request

+As an expert I want to be able to see the help requests I have previously helped with so that I can look up a solution if there is a similar help request.